davidshtian/anthropic-courses-on-bedrock/README.md

-# Anthropic Courses
+# Anthropic Courses on AWS Bedrock

-Welcome to Anthropic's eductional courses.
+Welcome to Anthropic's eductional courses (Running on AWS Bedrock).